neilmunday/slurm-mail/README.md

 * cron
 * logrotate
-* Python 3.6 or newer
+* Python 3.8 or newer
 * Slurm 22, 23 or 24
 * A working e-mail server

+**Notes:**

-**Note:** earlier versions of Slurm may work but are not tested with this release of Slurm-Mail.
+- earlier versions of Slurm may work but are not tested with this release of Slurm-Mail.
+- earlier versions of Python 3 may work but are not tested with this release of Slurm-Mail.

 ## Installation